-On your Xbox, check your TV's 4K and HDR capabilities: Press the Xbox button to open the guide, go to System > Settings > Display & sound, then choose Advanced video settings > 4K TV details.
+Press the Xbox button to open the guide, then go to System > Settings > Display & sound.
+From the Setup column, choose Video output > 4K TV details.

 If your system should support 4K and HDR but it isn't working—for example, you can't select the 4K UHD resolution, 4K features aren't supported in the 4K TV details screen, 4K content won't play, or you're seeing video quality problems—try the following.

-Go to System > Settings > Display & sound > d and choose Auto-detect.
+Go to System > Settings > Display & sound > Video output.
+Under the Advanced column, choose Video fidelity & overscan.
+In the Display column, ensure that Auto-detect (Recommended) is selected.
 4K isn't available when HDMI or DVI is manually selected.

-Some TVs support their full set of 4K features on certain ports.
-Refer to your TV manual to see if there are special 4K HDMI ports, or try the different ports on your TV.
+Some TVs support their full set of 4K features only on certain ports.
+Refer to your TV manual or try the different ports on your TV.

 Your TV might have a special mode that turns on 4K or HDR.
 Refer to your TV manual to see if you must change your TV's settings.
-Again, your TV manufacturer may use different names for HDR—see the previous list.
+Again, your TV manufacturer may use different names for HDR—see the list above.

 If some content won't play, make sure your TV supports HDCP 2.2 and that it's turned on in your TV's settings.